pi-gate/driver/README.md

 ###Version 1.67

 This is a fork of the original RadioHead Packet Radio library for embedded microprocessors.
-It provides a complete object-oriented library for sending and receiving packetized messages via a variety of common data radios and other transports on a range of embedded microprocessors.
+It provides a complete object-oriented library for sending and receiving packetized messages via Semtech SX1276 chip on a range of embedded microprocessors.

 **Please read the full documentation and licensing from the original author [site][1]**